-Prior Junction and Current Junction overlap shall be approximately one bathymetric swath width at the nominal depth of junction.
-If the field unit is unsure about a specific junction overlap requirement, contact the HSD/NSD Project Manager or COR.
+The field unit shall ensure overlap is acquired between junction surveys.
+Junction overlap shall be acquired according the assigned coverage in the Project Instructions, and shall consist of approximately one bathymetric swath width at the nominal depth of the junction area.
+If the field unit is unsure about junction overlap requirements, contact the HSD/NSD Project Manager or COR.

-Junctions shall be evaluated for completeness (i.e., required junction overlap) and relative agreement of depths.
-When possible, junction evaluations shall be performed at the same resolution.
-The hydrographer shall evaluate junction agreement and discuss the method and results in Section B of the DR (Section 8.1.4).
+Junctions shall be evaluated for completeness to ensure sufficient overlap is acquired.
+The field unit shall evaluate and quantify depth differences between junctions, and discuss the method and results in Section B of the DR (Section 8.1.4).